dbdahl/mailR/README.md

 ========
 mailR allows users to send emails from R.

+**This is a fork of Rahul Premraj's [mailR](https://cran.r-project.org/package=mailR) that demonstrates replacing a dependency on [rJava](https://cran.r-project.org/package=rJava) with a dependency on [rScala](https://cran.r-project.org/package=rscala).
+The fork took place on 2017-05-12 based on commit 4c119d0 from <https://github.com/rpremraj/mailR>.**

 It is developed as a wrapper around [Apache Commons Email](http://commons.apache.org/proper/commons-email/) and offers several features to send emails from R such as:
 - using authentication-based SMTP servers
 - sending emails to multiple recipients (including the use of Cc, Bcc, and ReplyTo recipients)